Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Cruise of the Coracle

-It was broad day when I awoke and found myself tossing at the south-west end of Treasure Island.
-The sun was up but was still hid from me behind the great bulk of the Spy-glass, which on this side descended almost to the sea in formidable cliffs.
+<p class="first">It was broad day when I awoke and found myself tossing at the south-west end of Treasure Island.
+The sun was up but was still hid from me behind the great bulk of the Spy-glass, which on this side descended almost to the sea in formidable cliffs.</p>

 Haulbowline Head and Mizzen-mast Hill were at my elbow, the hill bare and dark, the head bound with cliffs forty or fifty feet high and fringed with great masses of fallen rock.
 I was scarce a quarter of a mile to seaward, and it was my first thought to paddle in and land.